himselfish/Sway-dotfiles/README.md

-# Welcome to the .dotfiles of my Archlinux Sway setup
+# Welcome to the .dotfiles of my Archlinux Gruvbox themed Sway setup

 After using a combination of various other dotfiles from generous people on Github, combined with my own adjustments, I decided to share my current setup too.
-Also, many thanks to the kind internetstrangers at r/unixporn for their wonderful creations.
+Also, many thanks to the kind internetstrangers at <A HREF="https://www.reddit.com/r/unixporn/">r/unixporn</A> for their wonderful creations.
 I'm running Archlinux with Sway as my window manager.
 I used the "gruvbox" colors as much as possible.

 This repository contains my dotfiles in a .tar file which you can extract to your ~/.config folder.